liamsmith3194/ace-of-steaks/README.md

 -   All content was written by the developer.

-#### Import
-    ???

 ### Mentions

--   My Mentor for answering my questions throughout.
+-   My Mentor

--   Slack users for constructive feedback, suggestions for improvements and video calls.
+    -   Numerous video calls
+    -   A lot of questions via Slack.
+    -   Introduced me to Pylint and Pytest.